 Normally, once you have played and/or drawn, the player to your left takes their turn.

 Remember, the aim is to 'go out' by playing all of your cards first.
 If you are down to one card after you play, you must announce this by calling 'UNO!'.
 If you fail to do this, and another player calls you on it before the next player goes, you must draw two cards as a penalty.
-This rule is not enforced by my bot, as I haven't yet decided on a good way to do it.
-Instead, the bot calls UNO for you.

 There are 108 cards altogether in UNO, though some special packs add extras.
 Most cards come in four colours: red, yellow, green and blue.
 In each colour, there is a single zero card, two each of the numbers 1-9, and two Reverse, Skip and Draw Two cards.
 There are also four Wild cards, and four Wild Draw Four cards.

 If the deck runs out at any time, which isn't uncommon, the discard pile is shuffled and turned over to create a new deck.

 As you may notice, there are many more cards of a certain colour (25) than of a given rank (up to 8).
 So it's common for one's hand to consist of one or two colours.

 These cards, when you play them, have special effects on the gameplay.
 If one of these appears as the initial up-card, the player to the left of the dealer, who would normally go first, cops it.

 - Reverse: Reverses the turn order.
 The player before you goes next.
 This would be pointless in a two-player game, so in that case, it acts like a Skip instead.